punkrocker178/notes-vault/Angular/Unit testing.md

   });
 ```

-`beforeEach`: is a callback function to let jasmine run this function for every `it` declared.
+`beforeEach` is a callback function to let jasmine run this function for every `it` declared.
 Then we will call `TestBed.configureTestingModule` to create the testing component for us.
 The parameter of this function is an object which has the same structure of an Angular module.

 ### Define a test case